Fundraising Process

 Seed round options pool

-One investor concern is needing a larger options pool in the future to grant refreshes to the founders.
+One investor concern is the need for a larger options pool in the future to grant refreshes to the founders.
 Typically, founders do not participate in refresh grants.
 This is counterintuitive but common in the market.

 Investor concentration